neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ### Transferring files that are not within data-type folders

 In some cases, files related to metadata may be stored outside of *data-type* folders.
-When the `all` flag is used, files outside of folders at the *top level folder* (for `-sub`), *subject* level (for `-ses`) and *session* level (`for -dt`) will be transferred.
+When the `all` flag is used, files outside of folders at the *top-level folder* (for `-sub`), *subject* level (for `-ses`) and *session* level (`for -dt`) will also be transferred.
 However, if specific subject, session or data-type are selected, files outside of these will not be transferred.

-The **key example** below exemplifies how the `all` argument works during data transfer.
+The example below exemplifies how the `all` argument works during data transfer.
 For example, given the project folder:

 ```
 └── rawdata/